Explore

-MountRoutes Methodology — Part 3 of 3
+Methodology Series โ Part 3 of 6

 The Collision

 Two 5-dimensional vectors.
 One mathematical collision.
-Your exact readiness — not a guess.
+Your exact readiness โ not a guess.

 The Core Principle

 The mountain doesn't care about your gym PR.
-It has its own checklist — how fit your lungs need to be, how much altitude you must have tolerated, how strong your knees need to be.
+It has its own checklist โ how fit your lungs need to be, how much altitude you must have tolerated, how strong your knees need to be.
 We run yours against it, line by line.
 If you meet 85% or more of what the route demands, you're in the green zone.
 If not, we surface exactly which line you're failing on.

-Every time you compare yourself to a route, the engine runs a single, unambiguous formula: How much of what this mountain demands can you actually supply?
+Once your profile is adapted, the engine runs a single, unambiguous formula: How much of what this mountain demands can you actually supply?

 In plain terms